joeherwig/portable-sim-panels/README.md

 If you want to check out this gauges with your sim, just [download the zip](https://github.com/joeherwig/portable-sim-panels/archive/master.zip), extract it into the Folder `C:\webGauges` and get the corresponding [portable-sim-panels-fsuipc-server](https://gitlab.com/joeherwig/portable-sim-panels-fsuipc-server).
 Execute the Server and follow the steps described there.

 # Try it without sim:
-if you want to try it, without having a connection to a flight simulator you can run the below command in the browsers console to set the values of some gauges.
+If you want to try it, without having a connection to a flight simulator you can run the below command in the browsers console to set the values of some gauges.
 But you need to ensure, that the html is not opened from file-system as local file, but opend from a webserver  - eg. above mentioned portable-sim-panels-fsuipc-server which can host your website even without a simulator.

 ```
 var event = new CustomEvent("update", { "detail": {
-  "_TITLE":"Duke",
-  "ATC_IDENTIFYER":"DIJOE",
+  "TITLE":"320",
+  "ATC_IDENTIFYER":"DAJOE",
   "AUTOPILOT_MASTER":1,
   "AUTOPILOT_ALTITUDE_LOCK":1,
   "autopilot_heading_lock":1,
   "PLANE_HEADING_DEGREES_MAGNETIC":253.12,
   "AUTOPILOT_ALTITUDE_LOCK":1,
-  "PLANE_BANK_DEGREES":-30,
-  "PLANE_PITCH_DEGREES":1.6,
+  "PLANE_BANK_DEGREES":-12,
+  "PLANE_PITCH_DEGREES":3.6,
   "GPS_GROUND_SPEED":142,
-  "TURN_COORDINATOR_BALL":-8,
+  "TURN_COORDINATOR_BALL":-0,
   "NAV_1_CDI": -72,
   "NAV_1_GSI": 24,
   "DME_Switch":1,
   "NAV_2_DME_TIMETO": 278,
-  "INDICATED_ALTITUDE":12387,
-  "AUTOPILOT_ALTITUDE_LOCK_VAR":1240,
-  "VERTICAL_SPEED":-732
+  "INDICATED_ALTITUDE":4158,
+  "AUTOPILOT_ALTITUDE_LOCK_VAR":4100,
+  "VERTICAL_SPEED":-732,
+  "GEAR_LEFT_POSITION":0,
+  "GEAR_CENTER_POSITION":100,
+  "GEAR_right_POSITION":50,
+  "ELEVATOR_TRIM_POSITION":8,
+  "TRAILING_EDGE_FLAPS_LEFT_PERCENT":15,
+  "TRAILING_EDGE_FLAPS_RIGHT_PERCENT":15,
 }});
 document.dispatchEvent(event);
 ```